AltahhanAi/Data_Science/docs/content/unit5/05_04_binary-classification-logistic-regression.md

 Hence we can extend **any of the previously covered algorithms** for linear regression to work equally on logistics regression and this is the beauty of it.
 For example, we can build a regularised stochastic gradient algorithm that uses the above update.
 We can also come up with a regularised batch update for logistic regression which is shown below.
 We show the vectorised version of the mini-batch similar to Algorithm 6 " however of course there is a vanilla mini-batch similar to the one for the perceptron and visa-versa (scroll to the right in the box to view all of the algorithm).

-<mark>Both this algorithm and the one in lesson 3 are numbered 4.
-This doesn't correspond to script?</mark>

-!!! algorithm-heading "Algorithm 4: Regularised Mini-Batch Stochastic Gradient Descent Updates for Logistic Regression Model with Radial Basis (see previous unit for other possible basis). "
+!!! algorithm-heading "Algorithm 2: Regularised Mini-Batch Stochastic Gradient Descent Updates for Logistic Regression Model with Radial Basis (see previous unit for other possible basis). "

     **Input:**